Jegama/calvinistparrotministries.org/README.md

 ## Our Belief
 We affirm the essential truths of historic Christianity, including:
 - The Trinity
+- The Character of God
+- The Authority of Scripture
-- The deity and humanity of Christ
+- The Deity and Humanity of Christ
+- The Incarnation and Virgin Birth
-- Salvation by grace through faith
+- Salvation by Grace Alone Through Faith Alone
-- The authority of Scripture
-- The atoning death and resurrection of Jesus
+- The Atonement and Resurrection of Jesus
-- The return of Christ and final judgment
+- The Return of Christ and Final Judgment

 *"Biblically grounded.
 Digitally delivered.
 Always free."*